SharePoint/sp-dev-docs/docs/solution-guidance/Getting-Started-with-building-Azure-WebJobs-for-your-Office365-sites.md

 ---
-title: 'Getting Started with azure WebJobs ("timer jobs") for your Office 365 Sites #' ms.date: 11/03/2017
+title: Getting Started with azure WebJobs ("timer jobs") for your Office 365 Sites
+description:
+ms.date: 5/9/2018
 ---

 # Getting Started with azure WebJobs ("timer jobs") for your Office 365 Sites #

 ### Summary ###